Improving net worth

 Net worth is a way of measuring our wealth.
 It's the amount of cash we'd have if we sold everything and paid off all our debts today.
-Overall, our financial goal should be to increase and protect our net worth over time.
+Overall, our financial goal should be to increase and protect our net worth over time, for ourselves and for our people.

 The safest way to improve our net worth is to reduce the amount we owe, rather than relying on the value of the things we own to increase.
 For example, property values can fall at times.
 Rising interest rates will also increase the cost of our debt.